AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 1. As the first step let's check the traffic between the Beer Store Data Database Server and the Beer Store Frontend Webserver.
 You can add the following filter into the Firewall Monitor **( zone.src eq internal ) and ( zone.dst eq internal )**
 2. There should not be logs seen on the firewall, so let's update the AWS routing.
 Please go through the following steps:

-Step 1: To make changes in the AWS routing we will do the following:
+**Step 1**: To make changes in the AWS routing we will do the following:
   1. Login into the AWS console
   2. Go to VPC Services and select under Transit Gateways the Transit gateway route tables
 <br />
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-tgw-rt.png" /></p>
 <br />
   3. Select the Spoke TGW Route Table
   4. In the Route table click on Propagations
 <br />
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-tgw2.png" /></p>
 <br />
   5. Select each propagations one by one and click delete propagations.
 Repeat it until both are deleted.
   6. Your TGW Route table should looks like the following after the deletion
 <br />
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-clue1.png" /></p>
 <br />

-Step 2: To find the logs inside the "Firewall: Monitor":
+**Step 2**: To find the logs inside the "Firewall: Monitor":
   1. Log into the Palo Alto Networks VM-Series Firewall
   2. Go to Monitor -> Traffic
 <br />
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/example.png" /></p>
 <br />
 The attack is being automatically generated
 <br />
   3. In the Filter field paste the the following filter ( zone.src eq internal ) and ( zone.dst eq internal ) and ( app eq ssh )
 <br />
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-filter.png" /></p>
 <br />

-Step 3:
+**Step 3**:
   1. In the Monitor logs have a look at the column TO PORT.
 <br />
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-clue3.png" /></p>
 <br />

   2. Once you made the appropriate changes in AWS check if can see now traffic between the **Beer Store Data Database Server** and the **Beer Store Frontend Webserver** by typing the following filter in the "Firewall: Monitor" **( zone.src eq internal ) and ( zone.dst eq internal )**

   3. You should be able to see the following Monitor Logs inside the Firewall
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-ssh-new.png" alt="SSH Logs" width="1500" /></p>
 <br />